-Collis finds inspiration from his local context- living on the Waitemata Harbour in Auckland, New Zealand; he has one of the most stunning locations at his doorstep.
+Collis finds inspiration in the context he has spent most of his life in- the Waitemata Harbour in Auckland.
 Travel abroad is also crucial to his idea development process; he enjoys being exposed to cultures with rich histories in ceramics- Japan being one example.

 Beyond the creation of sophisticated gallery style ceramics, Collis has become known for creating crafted serveware for New Zealand’s top restaurants.
 SidArt and The Grove are two well-known restaurants who have commissioned bespoke ceramic sets to present their culinary creations on.